This post may contain affiliate links. Please read my disclosure for more information.

 No state’s minimum wage is currently at or over $15/hour, although Washington, D.C., has a $15 minimum wage.

-Although, no plan for a federal minimum wage increase to $15 has garnered any traction, it remains a contentious and much talked about issue.
+Although, no plan for a federal minimum wage increase to $15.00 an hour has garnered any traction, it remains a contentious and much talked about issue.

 Want to know how much $18 an hour is a year?
 Click here.